Sjord/Sjord.github.io/_posts/2023-02-20-textcube-sql-injection-session-ip-spoofing.md

 }
 ```

 It used to be pretty common to bind sessions to a IP address.
 The thought was that a session would only be valid on a single computer, thus on a single IP address.
 If the session identifier was used from another IP address, it was likely a result of a compromised session identifier.
-This does provide some security, but it also causes users to be logged out as soon as they change IP address, which can be quite often, especially for mobile devices.
+This does provide some security, but it also causes users to be logged out as soon as they change IP address.
+With the rise of Wi-Fi and mobile devices, IP changes became a lot more frequent.
 I think binding sessions to IP addresses is no longer widely recommended.
 [Token binding](/2017/07/05/prevent-session-hijacking-with-token-binding/) and [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) provide other solutions to bind the session to the computer, without depending on the IP address.

 However, the code above does not necessarily bind the session to the IP address, it retrieves the session based on the IP address.
 That means that multiple people who share the same IP address also get the same session.
 This apparently only works this way for anonymous sessions, but this seems really strange (and insecure) to me nonetheless.